itamar124812/nand2tetris/README.md

-We build vm translator and Jack tokenizer & parser in Dart. projects:11,10,9,8,7 in nand2tetris challenge.
+We build vm translator and Jack tokenizer & parser in Dart.</br>
+Projects: 7-11 in nand2tetris challenge.